-- Chill out in the shady garden or the gorgeous pool, or head to the wellness spa in the ancient cellar, where you can wallow in the hot tub or treat yourself to a massage
+- Chill out beside the gorgeous pool in the shady garden, head to the wellness spa in the ancient cellar or bubble away in the rooftop hot tub

 - Explore the lovely little town of Vignacastrisi, enjoying the slow pace of life and the grace of its rural architecture, which includes the fortress-like Church of the Holy Virgin Mary, dating from the 16th century.
 The hotel can help arrange Vespa hire, too

 - Swim in clear turquoise water from the rocky beaches at Castro Marina (3km away), Santa Cesarea Terme (6km away) and Adrano Marina (9km away).
 If you want white sand, head to the beaches near Otranto; one of the nicest is I Due Mori, close to the Alimini Lakes (a 30km drive)

-- Discover the nearby Grotta dei Cervi, with its amazing post-palaeolithic rock paintings and geological formations
+- Discover the nearby Grotta dei Cervi, with its amazing post-paleolithic rock paintings and geological formations

 - Enjoy a boat tour along the dramatically craggy coast, with its rollercoaster cliffs and fortified towers; private boat hire, with or without a skipper, can be arranged via reception